andrea-lg/editable-table/README.md

-# Developer Notes:
+# Notes:

 The original assignment was pretty simple and did not require the usage of many react hooks.
-So, beside the minimal changes required by the assignment, I have also added a few features:
+So I decided to add some features:

 * The App component is fetching the data from a fake backend (FakeBackendService provided)
-* I have added some randomness in the data fetch, the promise sometimes returns an error.
-I have added a refresh button so that employees can be re-fetched if necessary
+* FakeBackendService will randomly reject the promise to mimic a failed fetch.
+I have added a refresh button so that the employees list can be re-fetched if necessary
 * Added sorting to the table
 * Added filtering by name to the table
 * Added ability to switch between a light and a dark theme